 Confession is good for the soul, right?
-Well as much as I would love to tell you what a great homeschooling mom I am and how many things I’ve done right along the way in my homeschooling journey, the fact is, I’ve made a lot of mistakes, too.
+Well as much as I would love to tell you what a great homeschooling mom I am and how many things I’ve done right all along the way in my homeschooling journey, the fact is, I’ve made a lot of mistakes, too.

 A lot of mistakes.